evokerking1/panel-next-js/README.md

 # Airlink Panel

+## 🚨 THIS PROJECT HAS NOT BEEN UPDATED TO SUPPORT THE NEWEST API YET, I will update this to the new api

 ## Description
 This is a **Airlink Panel** built using **Next.js**.
 The app is designed to efficiently manage game servers, providing an intuitive and user-friendly interface.